Bruno-SSC/Dessert-Shop/commit_log.md

     fixed page animation for starting new orders, improved add to cart btn animation and minor adjusts. com18
     Started using a dev branch.
 Deploys and publish is now only on main branch.
-Updated readme to make the repository public.
+Updated readme to make the repository public. com19
+    working on the key_navigation service to make all the app usable only with keyboard. com20
+    fixed the ng0100 problem by calculating the tabindexes of the product list before hand instead of during the template rendering + minor changes and progress overal on the keynavigation.